xiaomuc/gmap_ksgg/README.md

 ## keys.json
 First you have to create keys.json in the same directory of replacekey.py.
 This is not on my github but you need to create yours when you use replacekey.py.
 The key "mine" is required.
+And of course, YOUR_API_KEY should set as your own API key that you got from Goole site.

 ```
 {